Kanchisaw03/Digital-agency/DEPLOY_RENDER.md

 ### Option 2: Using render.yaml (Recommended)

-1. The `render.yaml` file has been created in your project root
+1. The `render.yaml` file has been updated in your project root
 2. Push your code to GitHub
 3. Connect your repository to Render
 4. Render will automatically detect the `render.yaml` file and deploy both services